Tock Binary Format

 it cannot read the data that it writes.
 The app is also able to overwrite

-existing data that was stored with id 3
+existing data that was stored with id 3 or 4.

-would be useful is on a system where each app
+An example of when modify_ids would be useful is on a system where each app

 logs errors in its own write_region.
 An error-reporting app reports these errors